 1. Ask for Written Confirmation

 When you receive a contact from a debt collector, it’s best not to share financial information right away.
 Instead, kindly request them to provide written confirmation of the debt they claim you owe.
-This should include details like the creditor’s name, outstanding balance amount and any relevant account numbers.
+This should include details such as the creditor’s name, outstanding balance amount, and any relevant account numbers.

 2. Keep Detailed Records

-Throughout this process, it’s highly advisable to maintain organized records of every interaction between yourself and the debt collector.
+Throughout this process, it’s highly advisable to maintain organised records of every interaction between yourself and the debt collector.
 Note down dates, times, names of representatives you spoke with and summaries of your conversations.
-Documentation will help protect yourself and ensure communication regarding your situation.
+Documentation will help protect you and ensure communication regarding your situation.

 3. Know Your Rights